Skip to main content

 const allMcpTools = await mcpConfig.getTools();

-// Create an agent using only the browser tools
+// Create agent with MCP tools

 model: openai("gpt-4o"),